jbroadway/courses/README.md

 ## Documentation

-Early documentation is available through the Courses [Github wiki page](https://github.com/jbroadway/courses/wiki).
+Documentation for the Courses app is [managed here](https://github.com/jbroadway/courses-docs).
+A website for the documentation is coming soon.